jeffgortmaker/pyblp/docs/background.rst

 .. math:: \hat{\text{Var}}\begin{pmatrix} \hat{\theta} \\ \hat{\beta} \\ \hat{\gamma} \end{pmatrix} = (G'WG)^{-1}.

 Standard errors extracted from an estimate of this last expression are called unadjusted.
 One caveat is that after only one GMM step, the above expression for the unadjusted covariance matrix is missing the estimated variance of the error term.
-In this one case, :math:`W` is updated before computing standard errors instead of after.
+In this one case, :math:`W` is replaced with an updated unadjusted weighting matrix.
 Doing so properly scales the expression.

 Fixed Effect Absorption